CSCLuxembourg/vestatech/challenges/Poetry/readme.txt

 For trojan shadows darken the sky.
 So just don't let those brokers be.

-Yet again Fort Meade negative notoriety.
+Yet again 3 letter agency negative notoriety.

 No repository can resist.
 Your life.
 Encrypted.